 The colour of the minim icon shows the status of the MinimServer instance:

-- If the icon is yellow, MinimServer is starting
+- If the icon is pale yellow, MinimServer is starting

 - If the icon is transparent, MinimServer is running normally

 - If the icon is red, MinimServer has detected an error

-- If the icon is white (pale blue on Mac OS X Yosemite or later), MinimServer is stopped
+- If the icon is pale blue (white on Mac OS X Mavericks or earlier), MinimServer is stopped

-- If the icon is grey, no instances of MinimServer were detected
+- If the icon is dark grey, no instances of MinimServer were detected